 In this Scrapy tutorial, we started with a quick architecture overview: what are callbacks, errorbacks and the whole asynchronous ecosystem.

-The first one is downloader middlewares, which processes outgoing requests and incoming responses.
+We have also explained the two main ways of extending Scrapy.
+The first one is downloader middleware, which processes outgoing requests and incoming responses.
+The second one is - pipelines, which process the scraped results.

 Finally, we wrapped everything up with some highlights of great scrapy extensions and ScrapFly's own integration which solves major access issues a performant web-scraper might encounter.
 For more we recommend referring to official scrapy's documentation and for community help we recommend very helpful #scrapy tag on stackoverflow.